nakohdo/moodle-mod_nanogong/readme.txt

-This is the modified code for Moodle 1.9 to make it work with the most recent releases.
+This is the modified code for Moodle 1.9 to make it work with the most recent releases (1.9.13+ at the moment).

-This is still work in progress.
+This is still work in progress!

 Frank Ralf